 Confession: I’ve never been able to fully convert to Evernote.
 But, those who are fans are some of the strongest proponents of a program that I’ve ever seen!
 That being said, it’s worth a try—if it works for you, it seems that it will really work for you!

-If you have a smart phone, you likely have Siri, OK Google, or Cortana built-in.
+If you have a smartphone, you likely have Siri, OK Google, or Cortana built-in.
 The same goes for laptops.
 You can even buy a device like the Amazon Echo (I just got the Echo Dot for Christmas and I’m in love!) or Google Home to do the same (and, many times, even more!).
-Say goodbye to the days of realising you’re out of chili powder and Dijon while cooking, then forgetting about it the moment you get to the store.
+Say goodbye to the days of realising you’re out of chilli powder and Dijon while cooking, then forgetting about it the moment you get to the store.
 Alexa, add cauliflower to my shopping list.
 You just have to remember to open the app when you arrive!

 Buffer is my go-to tool for scheduling social media.
 Whether you’re a blogger like myself or just don’t want to spam your Facebook friends with half a dozen new photo albums at once, it’s ideal!
 Hootsuite is a good alternative, too.